babafun/omni-minify/README.md

 ## Status
 🚧 Early development - do not use on code you care about without backing it up.

-Current known bugs:
+Currently known bugs:
-- It removes whitespace from text in quotes sometimes
+- It removes whitespace from text in quotes/paragraphs at times (universal)

 ## Goals
 - Plugin-based architecture